Finiteness of formal pushforwards: The reflexive case

-\begin{prop} \begin{enumerate} [(a)] \item Let $X$ be an excellent (e.g., quasi-projective) regular scheme of dimension two, and let $V \subseteq X$ be an open subset whose complement has codimension two in $X$.
-Write $f:V \to X$ for the inclusion map.
-If $G$ is a flat coherent sheaf on $V$, then $f_*(G)$ is a flat coherent sheaf on~$X$. \item Let $T$ be a complete discrete valuation ring, and let $\ms X$ be a two-dimensional regular quasi-projective flat $T$-scheme with reduced closed fiber~$X$ and formal completion $\mf X$.
-Let $f:V \hookrightarrow U$ be an inclusion of open subsets of $X$ such that the complement of $V$ in $U$ has codimension two, and write $\mf V, \mf U$ for the formal open subschemes of $\mf X$ associated to $V,U$.
-Let $\ms G$ be a flat coherent sheaf on $\mf V$.
-Then $\wh f_*(\ms G)$ is a flat coherent sheaf on $\mf U$. \end{enumerate} \end{prop}
+On the other hand, there is the following positive assertion, which was essentially pointed out to us by V.~Srinivas.

-\begin{proof} In part~(a), $F:=f_*(G)$ is a torsion-free coherent sheaf on $X$ by Theorem~\ref{scheme pushforward}, since $G$ is a torsion-free coherent sheaf on $V$.
-Also, $F$ is flat over $V$ since $G$ is; and so it remains to check flatness at the (isolated) points of $X$ in the complement of $V$.
-Since flatness is local, we may assume that $X$ is the spectrum of a two-dimensional regular local ring, and that $V$ is the complement of the closed point $P$.
-Here $V \subset X$ is the only strict inclusion $U' \subset U$ of open subsets of $X$ such that the complement of $U'$ in $U$ has codimension two.
-Moreover $f_*(F|_V) = f_*f^*F = f_*f^*f_*(G) = f_*(G) = F$, since $f^*f_*(G)=G$.
-So by \cite[Proposition~1.6]{Hts80}, $F$ is reflexive.
-Since $X$ is regular of dimension two, it then follows from \cite[Corollary~1.4]{Hts80} that $F$ is flat.
+\begin{prop} Let $T$ be a complete discrete valuation ring with residue field $k$, and let~$\ms X$ be a quasi-projective regular $T$-scheme with reduced closed fiber~$X$ and formal completion $\mf X$.
+Let $f:V \hookrightarrow U$ be an inclusion of connected open subsets of $X$ such that the complement of $V$ in $U$ has codimension at least two, and write $\mf V, \mf U$ for the formal open subschemes of $\mf X$ associated to $V,U$.
+If $\ms F$ is a locally free coherent sheaf of rank one on $\mf V$ such that $\wh f_*\ms F$ is coherent, then $\wh f_*\ms F$ is locally free of rank one on $\mf U$. \end{prop}